 This Guide brings together information previously available in several TCAM documents and related Commission’s websites.

 The Guide is based on the RED and on the “New Legal Framework” described in the “Blue Guide 2016” (the “Blue Guide”) and does not duplicate what is already contained in the Blue Guide which addresses horizontal issues.
 Hence, this Guide should be read in conjunction with the Blue Guide.

+This version replaces the previous version of 19 May 2017.

+Lastly, other more specific guidance or documents might be issued by the Commission services, TCAM or ADCO RED providing information on specific issues or items (such as the applicable restrictions of use in Member States or the applicable language requirements in Member States or the contact points of national market surveillance authorities etc.).

 Scope